Stroomversnelling/etdtransform/README.md

 ## Transformations to prepare datasets for loading

-After data from different data sources are mapped to the ETD data model using the `etdmap` package, data files are placed in the mapping folder.
-The mapping folder contains an index file and a file per connected building unit.
+After data from different data sources are mapped to the ETD data model using the `etdmap` package, data files are placed in the mapped folder.
+The mapped data folder contains an index file and a file per connected building unit.
 In order to prepare these files for loading in analytical workflows and notebooks,  we first combine all data into a single dataset and then impute missing values where possible.
 Finally, we aggregate and resample data into the final datasets.

 While most users will not apply these transformations, at the moment, some of the following operations require large amounts of RAM and can surpass 100GB of RAM.
 Please ensure you have enough RAM available if you are processing the data.